 \section{Abstract}

-We establish the Geometric Dynamical Northcott Property for polarized endomorphisms of a projective normal variety over a function field $\mathbf{K}$ of characteristic zero, and we relate this property to the stability of dynamical pairs in complex dynamics.
+We establish the dynamical Northcott property for polarized endomorphisms of a projective variety over a function field $\mathbf{K}$ of characteristic zero, and we relate this property to the notion of stability in complex dynamics.
 This extends previous results of Benedetto, Baker and DeMarco in dimension $1$, and of Chatzidakis-Hrushovski in higher dimension.
 Our proof uses complex dynamics arguments and does not rely on the previous ones.
-We first show that, when $\mathbf{K}$ is the field of rational functions of a normal complex projective variety, the canonical height of a subvariety is the mass of the appropriate bifurcation current and that a marked point is stable if and only if its canonical height is zero.
-We then establish the Geometric Dynamical Northcott Property using a similarity argument.

-Moving from points to subvarieties, we propose, for polarized endomorphisms, a dynamical version of the Geometric Bogomolov Conjecture, recently proved by Cantat, Gao, Habegger and Xie.
-We establish several cases of this conjecture notably non-isotrivial polynomial skew-product with an isotrivial first coordinate.
+We first show that, when $\mathbf{K}$ is the field of rational functions of a normal complex projective variety, the canonical height of a subvariety is the mass of an appropriate bifurcation current and that a marked point is stable if and only if its canonical height is zero.
+We then establish the geometric dynamical Northcott property characterizing points of height zero in this setting, using a similarity argument.
+Moving from points to subvarieties, we propose, for polarized endomorphisms, a dynamical version of the geometric Bogomolov conjecture, recently proved by Cantat, Gao, Habegger, and Xie in the original setting of abelian varieties.